LegendaryOctoSniffle/Parts/README.md

 The printer in the video uses a belt drive: the sleds are attached to a belt which is turned by motors in the base of the printer.
 The printer that we're making won't be using a belt: it will use a heavy threaded rod that's specially designed for driving precision movements.

+For our first meeting, we'll be assembling one "leg" of our printer.
+Though the parts list below is sufficient for one leg of the printer, we'll eventually be ordering three of all of the quantities provided below.

 * T8x2 Leadscrew w/nut (400mm) (x1)
   This will be the threaded rod that will move each of our sleds up and down.
 We'll couple the motor to one end, and secure the length of the rod with a bearing that lets it turn freely.
 The x2 doesn't mean to buy 2 (yet), it designates the number of threads on the rod.
 [Ebay](https://www.ebay.com/itm/322001200138?var=510932183194)
 * 8mm pillow block bearing. (x2)